ioBroker/dm-utils/README.md

 ## Migration from 1.x to 2.x

-Between version 1.x and 2.x, there are some breaking changes.
+Between versions 1.x and 2.x, there are some breaking changes.
 Please also have a look at the changelog below for more information.

 ### Incremental loading of devices